lacyyy/csgo-scripts-and-configs/README.md

    - Start using files ending in "**.cfg**" by entering `exec <FILE-NAME>` into the game console.
 Don't include the "**.cfg**" ending in the command prompt.
    - Start using files ending in "**.nut**" by entering `script_execute <FILE-NAME>` into the game console.
 Don't include the "**.nut**" ending in the command prompt.

+## Caution!
+If you join official servers after running "**.nut**" files with `script_execute` in your local server, you will be kicked with the message "***Pure server: client file does not match server.***"!
+Luckily, this won't result in a ban or cooldown.
+To avoid this, simply restart your game after using "**.nut**" scripts, if you want to play on official servers afterwards.

 ## Overview
 - Danger Zone